OldSchoolRSTips/OldSchoolRSTips/README.md

 # What is OldSchoolRS.Tips?

-It's a delivery vessel I designed that's sole job is to give individual bits of information from the tips file (tips.json) to users.
+It's a website that hosts a database of the Old School RuneScape community's favorite tips and tidbits of information.
+If OSRS had loading screen tips, this would be what it would show.
 All tips are bite-sized, community-sourced, weighted equally, and anyone can submit one via a pull request.
+The behavior of the site is random by design - you never know what tip you'll roll next.

 # Why?